Tanaka formula and local time for a class of interacting branching measure-valued diffusions

 {\narrower{\narrower

 \centerline{\bf Abstract}

-We construct superprocesses with dependent spatial motion (SDSMs) in Euclidean spaces and show that, even when they start at some unbounded initial positive Radon measure such as Lebesgue measure on $\R^d$, their local times exist when $d\le3$.
-A Tanaka representation of the local time is also derived.
+We construct superprocesses with dependent spatial motion (SDSMs) in Euclidean spaces $\R^d$ with $d\ge1$ and show that, even when they start at some unbounded initial positive Radon measure such as Lebesgue measure on $\R^d$, their local times exist when $d\le3$.
+A Tanaka formula of the local time is also derived.

 {\bf 2010 Mathematics Subject Classification}: Primary 60J68, 60J80; Secondary 60H15, 60K35, 60K37

 {\bf Keywords and Phrases}: Measure-valued diffusions, stochastic partial differential equations, superprocesses, branching processes, local time, Tanaka formula.